-Program Counter Read Register
+Program Counter Register

-The Program Counter read registers are a read only register pair for reading the program counter value which indicates the current program execution address.
+The Program Counter register is a read only register for reading the program counter value which indicates the current program execution address.
 Read the low byte register first then the high byte register.
 Reading the low byte register, PCRL, will read the low byte data of the current program execution address, and place the high byte data of the program counter into the 8-bit PCRH buffer.
 Then reading the PCRH register will read the corresponding data from the 8-bit PCRH buffer.